ligomez/ligomez/README.md

 ### Hi there 👋, my name is Liliana

-I am a self-taught mobile developer fluent in both English and Spanish.
+I am a self-taught software developer fluent in both English and Spanish.
 Some technologies I enjoy working with include **Python, Kotlin, Java, Android and MySQL.** I'm good at solving problems and passionate about new challenges.

 About me: